Prep tips to ensure your onsite manufacturing integrator service doesn't cause delays.

 Transferring CNC programs via USB can not only require hefty management of manual user authorizations, device logs and documentation, but they can risk USB CNC program transfer attacks and noncompliance with CMMC 2.0.

-The progression of this rulemaking process is quickly advancing the impact of CMMC 2.0 to manufacturers of all sizes, especially small-to-medium sized businesses (SMBs) that will need to carefully manage finite resources to absorb added costs, personnel and training to meet and maintain compliance.
 One aspect of CMMC 2.0 that will deliver a layer of complexity is the proper storage and control of removable media, like USBs and CDs, which many defense contract manufacturers utilize today to transfer CNC programs, images and other Federal Contract Information (FCI) and Controlled Unclassified Information (CUI) to and from computers and machines.
 Let’s review a few aspects of the Level 1 requirements clause of 52.204-21, Basic Safeguarding of Covered Contractor Information Systems, to illustrate some of the necessary steps to store and control sensitive data appropriately on these devices.

 • Limit information system access to authorized users, processes acting on behalf of authorized users, or devices (including other information systems).

 There should be a clear set of procedures regarding who is permitted access to removable media, their accountabilities related to this access, and how often these procedures are reviewed, validated and updated.
 Programmers, engineers and others involved in the CNC program transfer process should have unique credentials and the correct identity or role-based permissions across devices and systems.
-Credentials and keys should be properly managed and rotated to enhance the security of sensitive information.
-If you’re manually managing user security and authorization related to CNC program transfers via paper or spreadsheets, for example, it can be a time-consuming and involved endeavor that may be prone to errors and noncompliance.

 • Limit information system access to the types of transactions and functions that authorized users are permitted to execute.

-It’s necessary to have documentation of the transactions roles and personnel are authorized to execute, so that sensitive data is not processed by those lacking permissions to do so.
+It’s necessary to have documentation of the transactions roles and personnel who are authorized to execute, so that sensitive data is not processed by those lacking permissions to do so.
 But do you also have the safeguards to block unauthorized transactions and track those attempts?
 Again, a manual means to meet this requirement can not only be labor-intensive and riddled with inaccuracies, but near impossible for some DoD contract manufacturers with complex operations.

 USB CNC program transfer attacks